JonCyberGuy/SIEM-HomeLab/README.md

 <br />
 <br />
 <p align="center">
 <b>After I queried the data points I want, I now have to choose how I want to express/visualize them.
 In this case I want them visualized as a map!
 I choose the map setting and then configure the map to plot the attacks by latitude/longitude.
 I could do it by country but some of the attacks coming through was not including the country.
-I change the metric settings to make the bubbles bigger using the event counts.
+I changed the metric settings to make the bubbles bigger using the event counts.
 The more events the bigger the bubble.
 I apply the settings and my map is done!</b>  <br/>
 </p>

 ![setting_geomap_6](https://user-images.githubusercontent.com/108043108/225453707-62496864-0c33-4d3d-988c-3260b07e9c9b.JPG)